patniemeyer/patniemeyer.github.io/_posts/2018-10-29-generating-memoji-from-photos.md

 ## The Network and Setup

-The actual code for these tests was very small because of the great tools available today.
+The actual code for these tests was pretty small.
 I'll run through the setup and link to the source at the end.

 #### VGG
 VGG is a popular convolutional neural network architecture used in image recognition. <a href="http://www.robots.ox.ac.uk/~vgg/software/vgg_face/">_VGG Face_</a> is an implementation of that architecture that has been trained specifically to recognize faces.
-The creators of _VGG Face_ have made the fully trained network (the layer details and learned weights required to run the network) available to download and use.
-This is what makes goofy experiments like mine possible.
-Training a network like this from scratch requires a prohibitive amount of finely curated data and a lot of compute time.
-The downloadable weights file representing the final trained network is half a gigabyte itself.
+Its creators have made the fully trained network (the layer details and learned weights required to run the network) available to download and use.
+This is what makes goofy experiments like this possible, whereas training a network like this from scratch would require a prohibitive amount of finely curated data and a lot of compute time.
+The downloadable weights file representing the final trained network is half a gigabyte!

 <p align="center">
   <img width="640" src="/assets/memoji-gen/vgg-face.png">